JoshuaMichaelHall-Tech/terminal-setup/tutorial.md

 - `gd`: Go to definition (LSP)
 - `K`: Hover documentation (LSP)

+NOTE: There is a printable version in essential_shortcuts.md.

 ## Workflow 1: Daily Development Setup

 Let's create a development workflow that you can use each day.